labwc/labwc/README.md

 ## 1. What is this?

-Labwc is a [WIP] free, wlroots-based stacking compositor for Wayland.
+Labwc is a wlroots-based stacking compositor for Wayland.

 It has the following aims: